-While W&I insurance policies are not the norm in Belgian M&A transactions, the practice is becoming notably more prevalent.
-In the context of transactions organized as competitive auctions and in real estate transactions, selling financial sponsors that are looking for a clean exit have started to introduce W&I insurance.
-In recent years, W&I insurance policies have been included in almost 30% of large transactions with high deal values, although in small and medium-sized transactions they are still only rarely used.
+While W&I insurance policies are not the norm in Belgian M&A transactions, the practice is becoming notably more prevalent and catching up with the rest of Europe.
+Selling financial sponsors that are looking for a clean exit are resorting to W&I in an increasing number of cases.
+In recent years, W&I insurance policies have been included in almost 30% of large transactions with high deal values (>100M EUR) with mid-market deals also showing an increase in W&I insurance usage.
+In smaller transactions W&I policies are still only rarely used, which may also be related to the fact that there is less appetite among W&I insurers to provide insurance for transactions with lower values (<50M EUR).